 Full transcriptions, which include all of the wording and a description of any symbol(s) on markers are are SO important!
 Why?
 Because grave markers (and even entire cemeteries) can disappear over time.
 Photographs can be lost.
 Web sites can lose their memory.
 The cloud can rain on us.
 But the most important reason is one most people never consider -- it is this: Many people who are blind or living with low vision are using the Windows text reading program, which reads text from their computer monitor, word-for-word, to them (Please do try it!
 All Windows operating systems come stock with this feature, and it's so easy to use!).
 If there is no text transcription of a grave marker on a memorial, those with vision problems are exempt from knowing what is recorded on the grave marker because they cannot see the photograph.
 A transcription takes only a few minutes to type and post; please take the time to transcribe the words and perhaps write a few words about symbols and/or any descriptive features of the marker at the time you post a photograph.
 Those few minutes taken now to transcribe and post may mean everything in the years to come.

-Please, there is no need to give credit for using the photographs I take and you may also use any of the text from my cited research which I have posted on memorials -- these are acts of love and intended to be distributed freely, but NOT for profit.
+My photographs and research are intended to be distributed freely, but NOT for profit.
+There is no need to give credit for using the photographs I take; you may also use any of the text from my cited research which I have posted on memorials, but, again, NOT for profit.
 Death certificates on any memorials which I manage are definitely welcome.
 I do not follow Find A Grave transfer guidelines, as I feel any relative, friend or serious researcher would be the best choice for maintaining a memorial with loving care.

 May sunshine fill your life, kindness follow you through all your days, invisible Irish blessings shower you with healthy living, and sweet chocolate always be on your menu for dessert!